 • What area do you cover?
 We welcome requests from the vicinity of the Braintree-Witham-Chelmsford-Colchester area, as that is the main catchment area for our volunteers.
 Requests from further afield will need further consultation before making a commitment to you.
 Wherever you’re based, contact us first and we will see what we can do.

 • What if the sky is not clear?
 Astronomy is very weather dependent and we all know that in the UK clear skies are by no means guaranteed.
 If the weather is cloudy, or worse, we can offer a back-up indoor presentation.
 We cannot usually postpone visits for another time simply because our calendar is often fully booked.
 When you contact us, we will talk to you about which options are open to you, as it may be dependent upon your location and the availability of particular volunteers.

 • Are you available all year?
 We are very busy with requests over the autumn, winter and early spring months, especially during school term time.
 The evenings between May and September are really too light to do any useful observing and so we generally take a break from outreach over the summer.
 If you would like to do some solar observing, we would recommend you come to one of our solar observing days at Great Notley Discovery Centre in May, June, July and August.

 • How long will an event last?
 We usually aim for a couple of hours.
 If it is a clear night, and interest is there, we can go on for longer.
 Equally, if it’s cloudy and we have to resort to back-up activities, the event will be curtailed and may last perhaps 60–90 minutes.

 • How many people can you accommodate?
 We would suggest that groups are kept to below 80 people, so everyone gets a good chance to look through a telescope.

-• Are you CRB checked?
-Where possible any Society members involved with our outreach activities are fully CRB checked and cleared, or have agreed to and signed our own C&VA policy.
+All Society members involved with our outreach activities have agreed to and signed our own Child & Vulnerable Adult Protection Guidelines.